cpressey/Durito/README.md

 #### Hygiene

-Functions that are evaluated ahead of time are morally equivalent to macros.
-Or rather, macros are functions _from syntax to syntax_, that are evaluated ahead of time.
+Functions that are evaluated ahead of time form the foundation for a hygienic macro system.
+Macros are, in essence, _functions taking syntax to syntax_ that are evaluated ahead of time.

 Hygiene is violated when the identifiers in a macro (or in an application of a macro) are bound to values that the macro writer (or macro user)